 ZKB provides the people and the economy with the financial services of a universal bank.
-These include payment transactions, saving, investing, financing, retirement planning, financial planning, taxes and succession planning.
+These include payment transactions, saving, investing, financing, retirement planning, financial planning, and succession planning.
 When doing so, ZKB pays particular attention to the concerns of small and medium-sized enterprises, employees, agriculture and public-sector corporations.
-ZKB also promotes home ownership, construction of affordable housing as well as the achievement of greenhouse gas neutrality.
+ZKB also promotes home ownership, construction of affordable housing.
 ZKB provides its clients with access to financial services across all channels in both the physical and digital worlds.
 ZKB has the densest branch network in the Canton of Zurich and covers the basic needs of its clients at low cost.
 ZKB is characterised by the high quality of its financial services.
-Stability and security are central pillars of Zürcher Kantonalbank.
+Stability and security are central pillars of ZKB.